-It is different from a Resume Summary, which too, is very important to include in your resume.
+It is different from a Resume Summary, which too, is very important to include in your resume samples.
 A resume summary is a short statement which is located on the top portion of the resume.
-Also called a summary of qualifications, it highlights the professional attributes that qualifies you for the job position.
+Also called a summary of qualifications, it highlights the professional accountant attributes that qualifies you for the job position.

 Chartered Accountant Resumes in Doc